calebcarithers/Wordplay/README.md

 This version of the project is a proof of concept; it is not ready for full release.

 **To Fix**<br>
---> Diversifiy and include more unique sentence structures --> Use more reliable resource to classify POS of each word (dictionary.com possibly)
+--> Diversifiy and include more unique sentence structures<br>
+--> Use more reliable resource to classify POS of each word (dictionary.com possibly)